Burciny/3PT_evolution/README.md

 evolution of the polypyrimidine tract.
 Preprint at https://www.biorxiv.org/content/10.1101/2022.01.29.478184v2.

 ----
-The files in the repository is arranged as follows:
+The files in the repository are organized in the following manner:

 Sample_alignment/